TypesettingTools/Myaamori-Aegisub-Scripts/README.md

 ```

 Sub Digest is a utility for quick processing of ASS files.
-At the basic level it can do e.g. sorting, simple replacement, and modification of values using Python expressions.
+At the basic level it can do e.g. sorting, simple replacement with regex, and modification of values using Python expressions.
 However, most of its power comes from the use of *selections*, which make it possible to operate on just a subset of the file.

 Sub Digest makes use of [python-ass](https://github.com/chireiden/python-ass), and inherits many of its conventions, including field names.